Zarya (Заря)

 Scale-focus, interchangeable lens camera from the USSR

-In the Soviet Union, two years after the 1932 introduction of the Leica II, the FED facility in Kharkov, Ukraine (today, Kharkiv) began production of a Leica II copy, the FED-1.
-It ‘was the earliest successful Leica copy, and the only one achieving any measure of success before WWII’ (McKeown, 1996).
+In the Soviet Union, two years after the 1932 introduction of the Leica II, the FED facility in Kharkov, Ukraine (today, Kharkiv) began production of a Leica II replica, the FED-1.
+It was ‘the earliest successful Leica copy, and the only one achieving any measure of success before WWII’ (McKeown, 1996).

 More than 700,000 were made over two periods: 1934 to 1941, and 1946-1955.
 The production gap was due to the war.